Amey-Thakur/TSF-SUPERVISED-MACHINE-LEARNING/README.md

 Output: To find predicted score if a student studies for 9.25 hrs/day.

 # TECHNOLOGIES AND LIBRARIES USED:
-Python3, Pandas, Numpy, matplotlib. pyplot, seaborn.
+Python3, Pandas, Numpy, Matplotlib.pyplot, Seaborn.